We all make mistakes when filling out our survey profiles.

 But a few mistakes are so common that they’re practically unforgivable.

-This guide will highlight the five most common mistakes that we see survey takers make and explain how to avoid them.
+This guide will highlight the five most common mistakes survey takers make and explain how to avoid them.

 A Profile Survey is a survey that asks you to provide information about your demographic, background, experience, and interests.

-You’ll answer questions to gather basic demographic information like your age, gender, and location on a typical profile survey.
+You’ll answer questions on a typical profile survey to gather basic demographic information like your age, gender, and location.

 The information you provide on your profile survey is the first step in making you a target for targeted surveys.

-Being as descriptive as possible ensures that the survey site displays your most desirable survey.
+Being as descriptive as possible ensures the site displays your most desirable survey.

 You can also avoid filling out some of the more difficult questions by being specific in your answers.